Legion of Super Heroes (TV series): Collected editions

 Issues #1–7 were collected in the trade paperback Legion of Super Heroes in the 31st Century, Vol. 1: Tomorrow's Heroes (March 2008, ISBN 978-1-4012-1668-9).

 Merchandise

-A tie-in promotion with McDonald's Happy Meal took place in August 2007.
-The Legion show was represented by eight figures (Superman, Timber Wolf, Lightning Lad, Mano, Tharok, Brainiac 5, Bouncing Boy, and Validus).
-As Happy Meal toys often have a "girl toy" and "boy toy", this set was aimed at the boys.
+A tie-in promotion with McDonald's Happy Meal took place in August 2007, containing eight figurines: Superman, Timber Wolf, Lightning Lad, Brainiac 5, Bouncing Boy, Mano, Tharok, and Validus.

 Action figures by Mattel were not produced because of a lack of retailer interest.

-The collectible miniatures game HeroClix produced a special starter set of the Legion, including a figure of "Young Superman" during the first season.
+The collectible miniatures game HeroClix produced a special starter set of the Legion, including a figure of Superman from the first season.